TV Breizh: Programmes

 TV Breizh concentrates on local programming such as news programmes, but also airs reruns of old TF1 programmes such as Murder, She Wrote, Columbo and films.
 This has made it more of a national entertainment station rather than a purely local station.
-Programmes in the Breton language decreased gradually in favour of French programmes, and as of 2010, they had, controversially, totally disappeared.
+Programmes in the Breton language decreased gradually in favour of French and International programmes, mainly series, and as of 2010, they had, controversially, totally disappeared.